nickapos/vagrant-chef/vm-automation-presentation.md

 ## Berksfile

-There is a community cookbook repository and Berkshelf can acces them by using the following syntax:
+There is a community cookbook repository called chef supermarket and Berkshelf can acces them by using the following syntax:

     source "https://supermarket.chef.io"
     cookbook 'cookbook_name', "~> 2.6"

-Chef supermarket is the directory of the community cookbooks.

 Berkhelf can also use cookbooks from alternative locations (e.g git repos, github, gitlab etc) with a small change in the Berksfile syntax: